visrealm/pico9918/docs/config/README.md

 ## Technical Details

-- **File Size**: Generated UF2 files are exactly 512 bytes (one UF2 block)
+- **File Size**: Generated UF2 files are 2048 bytes - four 512-byte blocks, a config and a pending block for each of the RP2040 and RP2350 family IDs
 - **Target Address**: `0x101FF000` (top 4KB of 2MB flash)
 - **Format**: Standard UF2 format with RP2040/RP2350 family ID
 - **Compatibility**: Works in all modern browsers (Chrome, Firefox, Safari, Edge)
 - **Dependencies**: None - fully self-contained single HTML file

-## Comparison with Python Tool

-This web tool generates identical UF2 files to the Python command-line tool (`configtool/tools/config_uf2.py`).
-Both tools:
-- Use the same configuration structure (256 bytes)
-- Target the same flash address
-- Apply the same validation requirements
-- Generate byte-identical output for the same settings

-The web tool offers a more user-friendly interface, while the Python tool is better for automation and scripting.

 ## Troubleshooting